If you have any questions please email Cambree Barrett at cbarrett@apamail.org.

-In response to parent interest, we have developed a paid bus program at Draper 2/3 campuses.
-Riding the bus costs $15 in the morning, and $30 in the afternoon.
-We have limited capacity, so please apply below.
+Our paid bus program supports Draper 2/3 campuses.
+Riding the bus costs $15 in the morning, and $45 in the afternoon.
+We have limited capacity, so please apply below to be added to the waitlist.

 Click here to download a bus map.